NetApp Storage Systems

 • Support discovery of Storage Volume node following metrics: Consumable Blocks, Number of Blocks, Block Size (if not provided via SNMP).

-Starting from Feb 2016 TKU
+Feb 2016 TKU

 • Support for discovering NetApp LUNS (SAN storage) is added.

-Starting from March 2015 TKU
+March 2015 TKU

-• BMC Discovery is aware of the NetApp qtrees modeled as storage file systems and they are now linked to the remote file systems on the Hosts.
+• BMC Discovery is aware of the NetApp qtrees modeled as storage file systems, and they are now linked to the remote file systems on the Hosts.

 • Disk size is calculated correctly for the storage systems with any sector size.